 At Raipur highest standards of medicine are upheld and all guidelines are followed.
 The success rate usually depends on the individual patient medical characteristics as well as the treatment approaches.
 Age of the woman also plays a role in the success of the treatment.
 There are various success stories available for reference.

-At the Raipur centre, infertility is diagnosed and treated with the latest methods in technology and training.
+At the Raipur center, infertility is diagnosed and treated with the latest methods in technology and training.
 They offer a gamut of medical and surgical options ranging from simple treatment to the latest and most complicated methods in treating infertility.

-The team at Raipur fertility research centre is well trained and equipped to provide an excellent facility for helping infertile couples achieve their life’s dreams of having a baby.
+The team at Raipur fertility research center is well trained and equipped to provide an excellent facility for helping infertile couples achieve their life’s dreams of having a baby.
 The team comprises dedicated physicians, embryologist, and clinical coordinators nurses as well as administrative personnel.
 They are committed to providing the highest quality medical care in a sensitive and caring environment.